Benefits of Prenatal and Postpartum Massage - Baby Chick

 • Increases chances of carrying the baby to term and generally have a happier, healthier pregnancy

 Before you start your massage, it’s always a good idea to discuss with your therapist any everyday symptoms you’d like to see relieved.
-Those might include:
+Those symptoms might include the following:1,8

-• Headaches can be relieved by massage, focusing on the head, neck, and shoulders.
-In addition, maintaining optimal levels of stress relief through massage reduces the chances of migraines or tension headaches by relaxing trigger points and muscle spasms.
+• Headaches: Massage can relieve headaches, focusing on the head, neck, and shoulders.
+In addition, maintaining optimal levels of stress relief through massage reduces the chances of migraines or tension headaches by relaxing trigger points and muscle spasms.13

-• Muscle tension created by carrying the extra weight of a baby can be relieved by encouraging blood flow to the afflicted areas.
-This provides more nutrient-rich oxygen and increases the flow of lymphatic fluid, which sweeps away toxins and metabolic waste.
+• Muscle tension: This is created by carrying the extra weight of a baby.
+Massage can relieve muscle tension by encouraging blood flow to afflicted areas.
+This provides more nutrient-rich oxygen and increases the flow of lymphatic fluid, which sweeps away toxins and metabolic waste.7

-• Fatigue, backaches, leg cramps, and swelling/edema can all be relieved through massage for pregnant women.
+• Fatigue, backaches, leg cramps, and swelling/edema: These can all be relieved through massage for pregnant women.

-• The ordinary aches and pains of pregnancy are countered by the release of serotonin, your body’s natural anti-pain chemical, which is stimulated by massage.
+• Pregnancy aches and pains: The ordinary aches and pains of pregnancy are countered by the release of serotonin, your body’s natural anti-pain chemical, which is stimulated by massage.

 Postpartum Massage

-Massage is also super beneficial after giving birth to your baby (the postpartum period).
-Whether you had a difficult birth experience or your baby’s birth went smoothly, a woman’s body must undergo quite a bit of structural realignment.
-Postpartum massage helps restore your muscle tone in the abdomen and reposition the pelvis.
+Massage is also super beneficial after giving birth to your baby (the postpartum period).2 Whether you had a difficult birth experience or your baby’s birth went smoothly, your body must undergo quite a bit of structural realignment.
+Postpartum massage helps restore the muscle tone in the abdomen and reposition the pelvis.
+Benefits of postpartum massage include:2,14,15,16,17

 • Relieves tension from the birthing process